 The hosts at Solar Villa were friendly and they even picked us up from the airport.
 We found them to be helpful, and it felt like we were staying at someone’s house and not a large chain hotel.

-The Deluxe king studio and one bedroom apartments have a kitchen and pots and pans.
-We stayed in the one bedroom and there was plenty of room for four of us.
+Budget travel is possible if you book a room with all the amenities to cook.
+The Deluxe king studio and one-bedroom apartments have a kitchen and pots and pans.
+We stayed in one bedroom and there was plenty of room for four of us.

 The Beaches of Aruba